-SegevArt restaurant (official site) is located Herzliya Pituah.
-And as you can understand from the name they emphasize the aesthetics of the meal.
+SegevArt restaurant is located Herzliya Pituah.
+And as you can understand from the name they emphasize the aesthetics of the meal. – This restaurant was closed.

 During lunch time they offer a three-course meal for 125 NIS on weekdays or 155 NIS on Saturdays.
 Here are several photos from my meal.